 (2) If the holder applies for a high risk work (WA) licence under regulation 7.16(1) and the application is not finalised, regulation 6.2(1) does not apply to the holder’s performance of the work that the holder was authorised to do under the certificate.

+[Regulation 7.12 inserted in Gazette 24 Aug 2007 p.
+4290.]

 7.13.
 Operation of forklift during transition period

 (1) During the transition period for documentary evidence of forklift competency —